lmoncla/illumina_pipeline/README.md

 2. Clone this repo: `git clone https://github.com/lmoncla/illumina_pipeline.git`

+3. Navigate into the `illumina-pipeline` directory and create the conda environment:
+` cd illumina-pipeline/`
-3. Create the conda environment: `conda env create -f illumina-pipeline.yml`
+`conda env create -f illumina-pipeline.yml`

 4. Activate the environment: `conda activate illumina-pipeline`

-5. Navigate to the `illumina_pipeline` directory.

-6. `gunzip example-data.zip`
+5. `gunzip example-data.zip` or double-click to unzip it.

-7. `cd example-data.zip`
+6. `cd example-data`

-8. Fill out config file, following instructions below, and run pipeline on example data.
+7. Fill out config file, following instructions below, and run pipeline on example data with `python ../illumina_pipeline_fastq_to_snps.py config`.
+As specified when downloaded, the config file will trim, map, and call variants on the example files.
+These example files are influenza HA sequences from the strain A/California/04/2009, that were grown in cell culture.
+The reference sequence `CA04_HA_GQ117044.fa` provided in the `example-files` folder can be found on GenBank [here](https://www.ncbi.nlm.nih.gov/nuccore/GQ117044).

 ## Basic usage: ##